tuankhoin/covid-assistant/README.md

 ### Sample dialogues

 ```
-Input: Ah-choo                             # Heavy cough sound detected
+Input: Ah-choo                             # Heavy sneeze sound detected
 Assistant: Hi James, would you like to measure your fever?

 Input.fever() > heat.THRESHOLD == True     # High temperature detected
-Assistant: Your fever is 37 degrees and you have recently been overseas, would you like to go to the Prince of Wales hospital?
+Assistant: Your fever is 37 degrees and you have recently been overseas, would you like to go to the Prince of Wales Hospital?

-Input: How crowded is hyde park?
+Input: How crowded is Hyde Park?
-Assistant: The crowd level is medium
+Assistant: The crowd level is medium.

-Input: Hi Google, order meat pie
+Input: Hi Google, order meat pie.
-Assistant: Ordering meat pie from Jack’s meat pies
+Assistant: Ordering meat pie from Jack’s meat pies.
 ```

 ## Who are we?